Nordic Otherwise

 Gudrunsvej 78

-Read about the historical, political, and cultural contexts of Andromeda 8220 here
+The Curriculum is hosted at Andromeda8220—one of the Centre’s partners—in Gellerup (Aarhus), Denmark.
+Read about the historical, political, and cultural contexts of Andromeda 8220.

 background

-︎︎︎ Contemporary cultural institutions in Nordic countries have increasingly been representing a growing diversity of works by young artists who immerse themselves in critical and racialized perspectives.
-However, processes specifically to develop the critical artist and the criticality of their work are limited.
+SECTOR AND INDUSTRY Contemporary cultural institutions in Nordic countries have increasingly been representing a growing diversity of works by young artists who immerse themselves in critical and racialized perspectives.
+However, processes specifically to develop the critical artist and the criticality of their work—beyond lectures and discussions—are limited.
 Nordic Otherwise contributes to filling the gap by running its Curriculum.

-︎︎︎ Emerging artists of color engage deeply with theoretical texts as part of their art practice.
+ART, DESIGN, AND ARCHITECTURE Racialised creative practitioners engage with theoretical texts as an integrated part of their process.
 For example, American Artist (US) engages with Fred Moten’s book, In The Break: The Aesthetics Of The Black Radical Tradition; Dina El Kaisy Friemuth (DK) works with Ariella Asha Azoulay’s book, Potential History: Unlearning Imperialism.
 For the artist who contends with the socio-political condition, knowing, making, and being are engaged simultaneously.
 Each mutually influences the others at once.
 Nordic Otherwise seeks to develop strategies capable of supporting these critical processes.

 what else?